 PND, which holds patents on the system, received the prestigious NOVA Award from the Construction Innovation Forum for its OCSP system in 1998.

-PND has spent years testing, observing, and refining the OPEN CELL system and holds all related information to be proprietary.
-The OPEN CELL system is patented, holding U.S. Patent No. 6,715,964 B2; U.S. Patent No. 7,488,140 B2; and US Patent No. 8,950,981 B2.
+PND has spent years testing, observing, and refining the OCSP system and holds all related information to be proprietary.
+The OCSP system is patented, holding U.S. Patent No. 6,715,964 B2; U.S. Patent No. 7,488,140 B2; and U.S. Patent No. 8,950,981 B2.